MattDrennan/GreenworksMap/README.md

     </session-factory>
 </hibernate-configuration>
 ```
-9. You may need to adjust the port number in “EcoMap->src->main->resources” from 8889 to 3306.
+6. You may need to adjust the port number in “EcoMap->src->main->resources” from 8889 to 3306.
 You will probably need to adjust the hibernate.connection.username property, the hibernate.connection.password property, and the hibernate.connection.driver_class property.

-**ecomap.sql:**

-Contains the SQL needed to run the project
+7. Run all the unit tests in the "EcoMap->src->test->java->" folder. **All of the unit tests must pass.**
+8. Run the webapp folder on TomCat 10.
+WARNING: Tomcat 9 will not work.

+**ecomap.sql: & altecomap.sql:**

+These are deprecated.
+They contain SQL statements for table creation.

 **locations.csv:**